 Requirements for graduation with a BSW from Washburn University include general education and other requirements common across the University.
 The social work major consists of 51 hours of social work courses, including 12 hours of Special Topic courses.
-Credit is not granted for previous life experience.
-In addition, the following "correlated" courses are required: Anthropology 112 (Cultural Anthropology), English 208 Professional Writing-Helping Professions, Human Services 131 Human Development, and 3 hours of Psychology.
+In addition, the following "correlated" courses are required: Anthropology 112 (Cultural Anthropology), English 308 Scientific and Technical Writing, Human Services 131 Human Development, and 3 hours of Psychology.
 A grade of "C" or better is necessary for all courses in the Social Work major, all required correlate courses, and other courses as specified in the University Catalog.
 No course requiring at least a "C" may be taken on a Pass/Fail basis.
-Also, approximately 24 hours of university-wide elective courses must be completed to reach the 120-credit minimum for the BSW degree.
+Also, approximately 26-30 hours of university-wide elective courses must be completed to reach the 120-credit minimum for the BSW degree.
 The ultimate responsibility for complying with all degree requirements rests with the student.
 Students are expected to review their current degree audit and academic plan before each consultation with their academic advisor.